-Before we went to a textbook style homeschool (by my teens’ choice, not mine), I called our homeschool style “classically eclectic with a Charlotte Mason twist.”
-While we weren’t strongly Charlotte Mason and certainly not purists.
-But, we included enough elements that I’ve been asked how to transition to a Charlotte Mason homeschool style.
+For the majority of our homeschool years, I referred to our homeschool style as “classically eclectic with a Charlotte Mason twist.”
+We were never strongly Charlotte Mason and certainly not purists.
+But, we included enough elements that people sometimes asked me how to transition to a Charlotte Mason homeschool style.

-Many would-be CM families are understandably uncomfortable with the idea of tossing all their current curriculum to jump headfirst into a Charlotte Mason style.
+Families are understandably uncomfortable with the idea of tossing their current curriculum to jump headfirst into a Charlotte Mason style.
 I get that.
 You don’t have to do that!
 Hold on to your curriculum and try these suggestions for a relatively painless transition.

 1. Use your current curriculum as a foundation.

-Use your current curriculum as a foundation to start adding more CM philosophies.
-From there, you can continue to build as you grow more confident and begin to refine your family’s homeschooling style.
+Use your current curriculum as a starting point for embracing more CM philosophies.
+From there, continue to build as you grow more confident and refine your family’s homeschooling style.

-Consider starting by adding in living books based on what your kids are learning in history.
-Biographies are an excellent place to start, as is great literature or historical fiction set in the historical period that you’re studying.
-If you were studying the early exploration and settlement of the Western United States, you might enjoy reading a biography of Sacajawea or a Little House on the Prairie book.
+A great place to start is by adding in living books based on what your kids are learning in history.
+Biographies, period literature, and historical fiction are all excellent options.
+For example, if you’re learning about westward exploration and expansion, try a biography of Sacajawea or a Little House on the Prairie book.

 You can apply the same concept to science.
-If you’re learning about birds, check out a book on birds from the library, rather than just reading the textbook excerpts.
-Check out the resources on Ambleside Online for books that you might want to enjoy with you kids.
+If you’re learning about birds, borrow books about birds from the library, rather than just reading the textbook excerpts.

 One word of caution about using living books: Don’t think you have to read entire chapters in one sitting.
-I used to be terrible about that and my poor kids’ eyes would glaze over long before I was finished.
-Go by your kids’ attention span and their interest levels.
+I used to be terrible about that, and my poor kids’ eyes would glaze over long before I finished.
+Go by your kids’ attention span and interest levels.
 If that’s only 5 or 6 pages a day, that’s fine.
-It may take you awhile to get through the books, but that’s okay.
-The important thing is retention and engagement, not checking off lesson plan boxes.
+It may take you a while to get through the books, but the goal is retention and engagement, not checking off lesson plan boxes.

 2. Try copywork or dictation and narration.

-Students can begin copying longer passages as their skill level allows.
-Finally, they can move to dictation in which they transcribe a passage read aloud to them, taking care to use the appropriate spelling, capitalization and punctuation.
+Students can begin copying longer, more complex passages as their skill level allows.
+Ultimately, they’ll move on to dictation.
+That’s where they transcribe a selection read aloud to them, taking care to use the appropriate spelling, capitalization, and punctuation.

 Narration is essentially oral composition.
-It is retelling, in their own words, what they’ve just read, heard, or learned.
+A student retells, in his own words, what he’s just read, heard, or learned.
 Start simple with narration and do lots of modeling.
-You may have to ask a lot of questions, then, rephrase your children’s answers in complete sentences.
+Initially, you may have to ask a lot of questions, then, rephrase your children’s answers in complete sentences.
 Susan Wise Bauer, author of the Story of the World series, suggests having students repeat your rephrased sentences until they get the hang of answering in complete sentences.

 3. Incorporate nature study and/or artist and composer study.

-Nature study seems to me to be one of the quintessential Charlotte Mason studies – plus it gives many parents a sense of “permission” to get outside for fresh air and sunshine.
+Nature study is one of the quintessential components of a Charlotte Mason homeschool.
+Plus it provides a sense of “permission” to get outside for fresh air and sunshine!
 My go-to blog for nature study is Handbook of Nature Study.
 Barb makes it super-easy to jump right in with Nature Study 101 and getting started sections, along with regular Outdoor Hour challenges.

 You may be like me and think you can’t do nature study because you live in the city or a subdivision.
-Most families can successfully include more nature study than they may initially anticipate.
-Try these 4 Easy Steps to Homeschool Nature Study.
+However, most families can successfully include more nature study than they may initially anticipate.
+Try these simple nature study tips for city dwellers.

-Barb also happens to be my go-to person for composer and artist study on her other blog, Harmony Fine Arts.
-This Charlotte Mason homeschooling mom offers some excellent ebooks for composer and artist study.
-That make it easy to do just a brief study or go in-depth as a full elective course.
+Barb is also my go-to person for composer and artist study on her second blog, Harmony Fine Arts.
+Barb is a Charlotte Mason homeschooling mom who offers some excellent ebooks for composer and artist study.
+The books make it easy to do just a brief study or go in-depth as a full elective course.

 Fantastic Charlotte Mason Resources

-These are my simple tips for transitioning to a more Charlotte Mason style homeschool.
-If you’re still unsure, consider the fact that these ideas aren’t even have to be something that you’d have to do every day.
-You might want to stick to your core curriculum on a 4 day week and leave one day a week for a more CM-style day.
+Try these simple tips for transitioning to a more Charlotte Mason style homeschool.
+If you’re still unsure, consider the fact that you don’t have to do these things every day.
+You might want to stick to your core curriculum on a 4-day week schedule and leave a day a week for more CM-style activities.

-For much more information on a Charlotte Mason style homeschool, check out some of my favorite resources.
+For more information on a Charlotte Mason style homeschool, check out some of my favorite resources.

 Blogs and websites: